 A digital transformation plan built upon an enterprise architecture with a partner like Peraton can be the difference between a culture of innovation and one “held together with duct tape.”

-“Digital is the great disruptor,” says Diaz, “and yet it helps organizations transform.
+“Digital is the great disruptor,” says Hammer, “and yet it helps organizations transform.
 It’s not just about understanding the risks but making sure the organization is on a path to replace, upgrade, and transform the delivery of our nation’s critical services—and always meet the speed and need of the mission.”